huggingface/lerobot/examples/11_use_moss.md

-This tutorial explains how to use [SO-100](https://github.com/TheRobotStudio/SO-ARM100) with LeRobot.
+This tutorial explains how to use [Moss v1](https://github.com/jess-moss/moss-robot-arms) with LeRobot.

 ## Source the parts

-Follow this [README](https://github.com/TheRobotStudio/SO-ARM100).
+Follow this [README](https://github.com/jess-moss/moss-robot-arms).
 It contains the bill of materials, with link to source the parts, as well as the instructions to 3D print the parts, and advices if it's your first time printing or if you don't own a 3D printer already.

 **Important**: Before assembling, you will first need to configure your motors.
 To this end, we provide a nice script, so let's first install LeRobot.
 After configuration, we will also guide you through assembly.